 - Participate for an average of 3 hours per week in programming, including enrollment in a 1-3 unit colloquium that takes place on Thursdays from 5 to 7:30 PM in fall and spring semesters, during the first year of studies.
 Attend the required overnight orientation in late August.

 - Serve as a mentor in their first year for either a K-12 student, an Honors student, a refugee, immigrant, or an undergraduate recruited through a diversity program; in their second year, Fellows will mentor the new cohort.

 - Maintain a 3.0 GPA

 - Enroll as a full-time student in the fall and spring semesters (at least 9 units per semester).

-To facilitate the Fellows’ success, home departments are expected to collaborate with the UA Graduate Center in the following ways:
+To facilitate the Fellows’ success, home departments will collaborate with the UA Graduate Center in the following ways:

 - Exempt Fellows in their first year from serving as teaching or research assistants and from other paid work.
-All participation in paid work in the first year requires approval by the Graduate Center Faculty Director.
+Any participation in paid work during the first year requires approval by the Graduate Center Faculty Director.

-- Maintain open communication with the Faculty Director and Program Coordinator of the Graduate Center.
+- Maintain open communication with the Graduate Center.
 This communication is crucial to ensuring that the University Fellow completes academic requirements and fellowship programming through the first year.